 Identifying alternative interpretations is often complicated by the fact that it is usually possible to identify one or two variations of each alternative interpretation.
-You have to use your own judgment as to whether a given variation is important enough to qualify as a separate alternative interpretation.
-The more you read about theories about war and about particular wars in history, the easier it is to make these judgments.
+You have to use your own judgment as to whether a given variation is important enough to qualify as a separate alternative interpretation, or just a variant within a larger interpretation.
+The more you understand theories of war and the history of your case, the easier it is to make these judgments.

 If alternative explanations do not "emerge" from debates among historians, you can suggest some yourself based on your understanding of theories of war and peace.
-One approach would be to adopt an approach based on the levels of analysis framework.
-This might lead to the identification of an international system level (or realist) interpretation, a domestic political interpretation, and an individual-level interpretation.
-Some might want to add a bureaucratic politics interpretation.
-Others might want to suggest two domestic interpretations - for example, one based on the diversionary theory of war, and another based on the pressure from powerful domestic economic interests.
+One approach would be to adopt a levels-of-analysis framework, which we discuss the first couple of days of class.
+This might lead to the identification of an international system level (or realist) interpretation, a domestic politics interpretation, and an individual-level interpretation.
+In some cases you might want to add a bureaucratic politics interpretations - for example, one based on the diversionary theory of war, and another based on the pressure from powerful domestic economic interests.